cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 ---------------------------

 This section provides an overview of all the files generated for your project.
+Let's start with the project layout.
 The project contains the following subdirectories:

-.. table:: Directories
+.. table:: Project layout
    :class: hypermodern-table
    :widths: auto

    ===================================== ===============================
-   Directory                             Description
+   Directory                             Contents
    ===================================== ===============================
    ``src/<package>``                     Python package
    ``tests``                             Test suite